 Our recipe of the week is Plantain Frittata.
 This plantain frittata is the ultimate plantain and egg breakfast recipe.
+This is a perfect breakfast as school resumption is in place.
 The result of this recipe is a plantain frittata with plantains that are soft and kind of melt into the baked eggs as you eat them.
 Don’t just fry your plantain and eggs separately, try this recipe!
 It includes chicken sausage which gives it a meaty texture and it also includes a fair share of veggies.

 - 2-3 very ripe plantains